maxim-top/im.gitbook/reference/floo-ios/Protocols/BMXPushManager.md

    Direction of loading pushes, default to load earlier messages

 #### Discussion
-Load push message stored locally in database.
+Load push message stored in local database.
 Start with latest message if not specified

 #### Declared In
 * `BMXPushManager.h`